Four Days in September

 Four Days in September (O Que É Isso, Companheiro?) is a 1997 Brazilian thriller film directed by Bruno Barreto and produced by his parents Lucy and Luiz Carlos Barreto.
 It is a dramatized version of the 1969 kidnapping of the United States Ambassador to Brazil, Charles Burke Elbrick, by members of Revolutionary Movement 8th October (MR-8) and Ação Libertadora Nacional (ALN).

-It was nominated as Best Foreign Language Film at the 1998 Academy Awards.
+It was nominated as Best Foreign Language Film at the 70th Academy Awards.

 Background

-The film is "loosely based" on the 1979 memoir O Que É Isso Companheiro? (in English: What's It, Mate?), written by politician Fernando Gabeira.
+The film is "loosely based" on the 1979 memoir O Que É Isso, Companheiro? (in English: What Was That, Man?), written by politician Fernando Gabeira.
 In 1969, as a member of Revolutionary Movement 8th October (MR-8), a student guerrilla group, he participated in the abduction of the United States ambassador to Brazil, negotiating to gain release of leftist political prisoners.
 MR-8 was protesting the recent takeover of Brazil by a military government and seeking the release of political prisoners.
-But, the military increased its repression of dissent, MR-8 and ALN members were tortured by the police, and democracy was not re-established in Brazil until 1985.
+But, the military further increased its repression of dissent, MR-8 and ALN members were tortured by the police, and democracy was not re-established in Brazil until 1985.

 Gabeira later became a journalist and politician, elected as congressman from the Green Party.

 Plot

-The film is a fictional version of the dramatic events of the abduction of the American ambassador Charles Burke Elbrick (played by Alan Arkin) in 1969.
-Elbrick was taken in Rio de Janeiro by the Revolutionary Movement 8th October (MR-8) with help of Ação Libertadora Nacional (ALN).
-Gabeira (played by Pedro Cardoso and named Paulo in the film) as a student joins the radical movement after the military overthrow of the Brazilian government.
-He and his comrades, led by Andréia, gradually decided to kidnap the ambassador as a protest, and are shown mostly planning and executing the kidnapping.
+The film is a fictionalized version of the dramatic events of the abduction of the American ambassador Charles Burke Elbrick (played by Alan Arkin).
+Elbrick was kidnapped in Rio de Janeiro by the Revolutionary Movement 8th October (MR-8) with the help of the Ação Libertadora Nacional.
+Gabeira (played by Pedro Cardoso and named Paulo in the film) as a student joins the radical movement after Brazil's military overthrew its government in a 1964 coup.
+In 1969, he and his comrades decide to kidnap the American ambassador to protest the Brazilians' coup; the film busies itself with the group's conspiring and execution of the crime.
 Paulo is portrayed as "the most intelligent and uncertain of the kidnappers."

 The film explores Paulo's love affair with Andréia, the guerrilla leader.
 It suggests a kind of friendship developing between Paulo and Elbrick.
-The ambassador is portrayed as a decent man who shares some of his kidnappers' frustrations regarding the Brazilian military dictatorship, but who feels obligated to follow orders he might disagree with.
+The ambassador is portrayed as a decent man who shares some of his kidnappers' frustrations regarding the Brazilian military dictatorship, and one who fulfills his duty to his own government.